 Java moss has small and very stringy branched stems that are filled with rows of clustered oval-shaped leaves about 2mm long.
 Despite its hardiness, it is considered to be a delicate moss.
 Java moss can vary in appearance based on where it is grown.
 For instance, its long bright green leaves will be significantly smaller when grown completely underwater compared to on land.
 Just like other mosses, Java moss does not have actual roots.
 Instead, it has tiny hair-like “hands” that help it attach itself to other surfaces or objects.
 It then uses its leaves to be able to absorb all the nutrients it needs to survive.

 Java moss is native to Southeast Asia.
 It can be found all throughout Japan, Malaysia, Java, Indonesia, Singapore, Vietnam, the Philippines, and even the islands of the East Indian Archipelago.
-This moss is commonly found in moist tropical climates growing on river banks, rocks, tree trunks, or simply free floating.
+This moss is commonly found in moist tropical climates growing on river banks, rocks, tree trunks, or simply free-floating.
 Java moss will usually be seen growing along the edges of streams and ponds, as well as both in and out of water.

 The average temperatures in this native habitat will range from low to mid 70 degrees Fahrenheit.
 However, it should still be able to tolerate temperatures anywhere between 59°F and 86 °F without any issues.
-The only thing to keep in mind is that the warmer the temperature, the sower it will grow.
+The only thing to keep in mind is that the warmer the temperature, the slower it will grow.

 Java moss tends to do well in most types of water.
-Although it can survive in brackish water, it will grow faster and healthier in fresh water.
+Although it can survive in brackish water, it will grow faster and healthier in freshwater.
 Java moss likes the PH level of the water to be between 5.0 and 8.0.
 Still, it will thrive better in slightly more acidic water rather than basic.

 This moss is both a semi-terrestrial and an aquatic-based plant.
 It will do well partially submerged on land or fully placed underwater.
 It is most commonly used as an aquatic plant in freshwater aquariums.
 Java moss can be placed almost anywhere on a tank and still thrive.
 It can be used as a foreground cover for rocky or sandy substrates as well as carpets along the side of the aquarium to cover unattractive equipment.
 Use this moss as a floating plant to provide a reproduction site for mop-spawning fish.
 It will also help provide coverage for small creatures like the clean-up crew.